 Some people add a second objective: to demonstrate strong design skills in order to stand out from the crowd and impress the recruiter.

 However, we recommend treading carefully with this.
-Recruiters for large companies are unlikely to be impressed by a resume’s design; they’re interested in the content.
+Recruiters for large companies are unlikely to be impressed by a resume’s design.
+They’re interested in the content.
 Some might even be put off by a “creative” or unique design.
 To avoid this risk, aim to stand out through your resume’s content, not its design.

-- Personal information (inc programming languages)
+- Personal information

 - Work experience